 The PIC above is based on the analogy between the ED and MC and plus a further design.
 In the following, we would like to derive this method from a mathematical theory perspective additionally.
 We want the compressed model after a series of optimization designs not only result in significant resource savings but also maintain lower accuracy drop compared to the original model.
-This is in line with the original intention of the MC, \textit{i.e.}, we want the difference in the loss function of the DNN before and after compression to be as small as possible.
-In mathematical problems, the Lipschitz continuity condition is often used to approximate the optimization problem of complex functions into a quadratic programming problem.
+This is in line with the original intention of the MC, \textit{i.e.}, we want the difference in the loss function of the CNN before and after compression to be as small as possible.
+Therefore, we give the following optimization problem: -0.15in

-It can be seen that the inequality provides an upper bound on the variation amount of the function value in a neighborhood.
-In other words, it restricts the magnitude of the local variation not to exceed a certain constant.
-Figure \ref{p3} demonstrates the Lipschitz bound on the difference between the loss function of the baseline model and the compressed model.
-This mathematical formulation provides us not only with information about the envelope of the loss function difference but also new ideas for solving optimization problems with complex functions on the other.
-The Lipschitz continuity condition is defined as: